AlvarBer/dotfiles/README.md

 `dotfiles.sh` is where the main synchronization happens.

-This whole folder should be sourced in your *bashrc*, *zshrc*, etc...
+This whole folder should be added to your path in the *bashrc*, *zshrc*, etc...

 install folder
 --------------